 I have felt for a long time that in the UK we all too often have a flawed perception of sailing.
-The TV and media are forever showing £multi-million superyachts that very few could remotely afford, and there's that old joke: "sailing is like standing in a cold shower tearing up £50 notes".
+The TV and media are forever showing £multi-million superyachts that very few could even remotely hope to afford.
+Then there's that old joke: "sailing is like standing in a cold shower tearing up £50 notes".

 If that's your thing, that's fine.